psychopy/psychopy/docs/source/general/timing/timingTestByOS.rst

     - the machines were connected to network
     - did not have anti-virus turned off (except Ubuntu had no anti-virus)
     - they even all had dropbox clients running
-    - linux was the standard (not 'realtime' kernel)
+    - Linux was the standard (not 'realtime' kernel)

 No applications were actively being used by the operator while tests were run.